International Standards Organization ISO 15118-2 (Update A)

 What could happen

-An attacker positioned on the network between an electric vehicle and charging station could intercept, read, and modify communications, potentially altering charging parameters or stealing authentication data.
+An attacker positioned on the network between an EV charger and vehicle could intercept or modify communication messages, potentially altering charging parameters or compromising authentication between the vehicle and charger.

 Who's at risk